 environment.
 The difference is in the amenities.
 A spiffy yacht will

-have "The Works" whereas a boat like mine won't.
-Not at purchase
+have "The Works" whereas a boat like mine will not.
+At

 If you're willing to go at the

 improvements slowly, even an inadequate boat can become superior